arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/prism/README.md

 ## Composition

 Nesting pattern matching blocks are tedious.
-We would prefer to define them seperately and compose them together.
-We can do that by composing mulitple `Prisms`.
+We would prefer to define them separately and compose them together.
+We can do that by composing multiple `Prisms`.

 Let's imagine from our previous example that we want to retrieve an `Int` from the network.
 We get a `Success` OR a `Failure` from the network.
 In case of a `Success`, we want to safely cast the `String` to an `Int`.